cornerstonejs/dicomParser/README.md

 There are some good javascript DICOM parsing libraries available for server development on node.js but they won't automatically work in a browser.
 I needed a library that let me easily parse WADO responses and I figured others would also prefer a simple library to do this with no dependencies.
-I don't have any plans to make this library work in node.js but would be open to contributions from anyone that wants to do the work.
 The library does make use of the [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/ArrayBuffer) object which is widely supported except for IE (it is available on IE10+).
 I have no current plans to add support for older versions of IE but would be open to contributions if someone wants to do the work.